dead-end/nuzzle/README.md

 ## Build from sources

-The [latest release](https://github.com/dead-end/nuzzle/releases) of nuzzle contains a zip /tar file with the sources.
+The [latest release](https://github.com/dead-end/nuzzle/releases) of nuzzle contains a zip / tar file with the sources.
 Download the sources and build the program with the following commands:

 ```